septimium/DMD-Project/README.md

 # Reminderz App

 Reminderz is a simple Android app designed to help users manage their reminders and tasks efficiently.
 The app allows users to create, view, edit, and delete reminders, as well as receive notifications about due and daily reminders.
 With features like dark mode, daily reminder notifications, and an intuitive UI, Reminderz makes it easy for users to stay on top of their tasks.
+[Project Link](https://github.com/septimium/ReminderZ)

 ## Contributors
 **ȚIGĂERU MIHAI-SEPTIMIU** - [GitHub](https://github.com/septimium)